Valuation for Leasehold Extension

 The First-tier Tribunal (Property Chamber) will, after hearing the submissions of both parties, determine all outstanding issues relating to the premium:

 - the diminution in the value of the landlord's interest;

 - the proportional split of the premium where there is an intermediate landlord;

 - the amount of compensation (if any).

-More information on LVT procedures is contained in our leaflet 'Application to the LVT'.
+More information on Tribunal procedures is contained in our leaflet 'Application to the Tribunal'.

 The legislation requires that the value of the interest to be acquired should be determined in accordance with general market values - assuming a willing vendor and a willing purchaser.
 The principles of the Act are not to provide a forced bargain for the leaseholder but adequately to compensate the landlord for the diminution in the value of his property - a fair price based as closely as practicable on open market values.
 The essential difficulty is the assessment of an 'open market value' in the artificial situation created by the imposition of the leaseholder's rights.

 Valuation is an imprecise science, based as it is on the application of methodical calculation to a combination of known and assumed information.
 Certain facts are known – the outstanding term of the lease and the amount of ground rent payable; to this the valuer has to provide the current market value of the flat, the likely improvement in that value following the grant of the new lease and estimate a yield rate for calculation.